TeamCodeStream/atom-client/README.md

 - Search for "CodeStream" in Atom's built-in package manager and install from there.
 - Or, run the command `apm install codestream` in your terminal.

-## Discuss Code Just Like Commenting on a Google Doc
+# Discuss Any Block of Code, at Any Time

-Simply select a block of code and type your question or comment.
+Whether it's code someone else wrote years ago, or some code you wrote minutes ago, simply select a block of code and type your question or comment.
 Teammates can participate in the discussion right from their IDE.

 ![CodeStream](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/animated/DiscussCode-Atom.gif)